'This Is Beyond Bullying': Justice Sought For Plano ISD Boy Allegedly Abused By Haggard Middle School Students

 PLANO, Texas (CBSDFW.COM) – An active investigation is underway by Plano ISD officials and the police department over disturbing allegations of bullying and abuse involving students at Haggard Middle School.

 SeMarion Humphrey’s mother, Summer Smith, said she has been reporting incidents to his school for months.
-However, the tipping point came from an incident at a sleepover last month.READ MORE: 2 People Dead After Crash Caused By Wrong-Way Driver In Irving, Police Say
+However, the tipping point came from an incident at a sleepover last month.READ MORE: 6 Workers Injured In Gas Explosion Near Houston

 Smith posted a now viral video on Facebook, accusing her son’s classmates of forcing Humphrey, 13, to drink urine.
 She claimed the sleepover was orchestrated by the kids to purposefully bully him.